ORDER YOUR BIRTH CERTIFICATE ONLINE

 After you have completed the application, you simply need to print it out and mail it to an Illinois vital records office.

-Birth Certificate Long
+Birth Certificate: Long Form

-Birth Certificate Short
+Birth Certificate: Short Form

-This is a certified abstract which will show a child’s name, birth, date, sex, county of birth, and may also list the parent’s names.
-A birth certificate short, can be used as proof of identity, however, it cannot be used to obtain a passport if the parent’s name are not included.
+This kind of birth certificate, can be used as proof of identity, however, it cannot be used to obtain a passport if the parent’s name are not included.
 Birth certificates are included from 1916 to the present.

 Getting your Illinois birth certificate has become easier thanks to the online application.
 There are a few steps each applicant must follow.
 After you have filled out the application, the next step is to print the form and sign it.